LAMPSPUC/ScoreDrivenModels.jl/docs/src/manual.md

 ## Optimization Algorithms

-ScoreDrivenModels.jl allows users to tests different optimization methods, in particular it has a common interface to easily incorporate algorithms available on [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl)
+ScoreDrivenModels.jl allows users to use different optimization methods, in particular it has a common interface to easily incorporate algorithms available on [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl)

 All optimization methods can receive the following keyword arguments